The Limits of Leverage: Risk Aversion and Efficient Frontier

-By Proposition \ref{prop eqpsi12}, there exists a unique solution for sufficiently small $\delta>0$, which is analytic in $\delta$.
-Hence, also the original system $\Psi(\zeta_-,\zeta_+)=0$ has a unique solution $(\zeta_-,\zeta_+)$ around $\frac{\pi_*}{1-\pi_*}$.
-As a consequence, the free boundary problem \eqref{eq: TKA fbp re}--\eqref{terminal1 TKA re} has a unique solution for sufficiently small $\varepsilon$.
+which suggests that the solution $(\eta_-,\eta_+)$ is around $(B_1,B_2=-B_1)$.
+Proposition \ref{prop eqpsi12} below indeed guarantees the existence a unique solution around around $(B_1,B_2=-B_1)$ for sufficiently small $\delta>0$, which is analytic in $\delta$.
+Hence, also the original system $\Psi(\zeta_-,\zeta_+)=0$ has a unique solution $(\zeta_-,\zeta_+)$ for small $\delta$, with the first order proxies \eqref{guezzx}.
+This implies that the free boundary problem \eqref{eq: TKA fbp re}--\eqref{terminal1 TKA re} has a unique solution for sufficiently small $\varepsilon$.